Blanton Parent Handbook

 Dropping Things Off for Students

+Our ultimate goal is to help our students learn to be responsible for their things.
+Occasionally, we all forget something.
 If a parent needs to drop something off for a student, we ask that you bring it to the front office, place a post it note on the item with your child's name and teacher.
 A staff member will notify the child of the delivery.
 If you are bringing a lunch after the lunch periods have begun, a staff member may ask you to check in and take it to the table outside the cafeteria where your child can retrieve it.
 You will need your driver’s license to check in to our system.

 Blanton Elementary will follow the DISD Guidelines found in the district Emergency Management Plan that requires regular drills for student safety.
 Regular drills will include fire, weather, lockdown and evacuation.
+Parents will be notified via our Messenger system after a drill has been conducted to allow you the opportunity to discuss how it went with your child.

 Regular communication between home and school is essential.
 Information for parents is sent home every Friday in the “Friday Newsday Folder.”
 Each teacher/grade level is also required to inform parents of upcoming curriculum and events.
 Classroom teachers have websites with beneficial information for both parents and students.
 Parents may also access school information via the